eeshansrivastava89/weather-app/README.md

 **No Historical Data Available**:

 *   Some remote locations may not have nearby weather stations
-*   The app will automatically fall back to simulated data if NOAA data is unavailable
 *   Check the console (F12 in most browsers) for detailed error messages
 *   Try a different zip code for a more populated area